openshift/geard/contrib/demo/instructions.md

     1. vagrant-aws
     2. vagrant-openshift

+Be patient.

+This will bring up two vm instances: vm1 and vm2

+The provisioner on the initial vagrant up will fetch all required docker images to support the demo, and git clone required content.

-6. SSH
+SSH

+Validate all is good.

+$ vagrant ssh vm1
+$ docker images
+$ cd geard
+$ git branch
+* demo-multi
+master

-        $ vagrant ssh
+$ vagrant ssh vm2
+$ docker images
+* demo-multi
+master

-You can now run rpm-ostree commands, etc.  You can also see the vm running by viewing in virt-manager:
+You can now run rpm-ostree commands, etc.

+You can also see the vm running by viewing in virt-manager:

 $ virt-manager

+You should see both instances running.

 Demo Setup
 ----------